Olafaloofian/React-Frontend-Lightsail-Deployment/README.md

 sudo swapon --show
 ```

-As long as everything looks good, you can now go back to your project folder and `npm i`:
+If you have an output from the previous command, you can now go back to your project folder and `npm i`:

 ```
 cd home/username/your-repository-name